Mastering Technical SEO Audits: A Comprehensive Guide for Marketing Professionals

 Performing a Comprehensive Technical SEO Audit: A Step-by-Step Guide

 Did you know that a website failing to load in under three seconds can lose up to 40% of its potential audience?
-A comprehensive technical SEO audit is the first step to preventing this.
+A comprehensive technical seo audit is the first step to preventing this.
 Let's dive into the key steps for conducting a successful audit.

 An XML sitemap lists all the important pages on your site, helping search engines discover and index them.
 Make sure your sitemap is complete, error-free, and submitted to Google Search Console.
 A well-structured sitemap ensures that search engines can efficiently crawl and understand your site's architecture.